kevmo314/appendable/README.md

 In other words, besides producing an index file the `jsonl` file provided stays untouched which means updates to the index file can lag behind data changes and remain valid because the database doesn't need to shuffle the data around.

+### My data is never append-only, what's the point of this?

+A lot of data isn't actually append-only but can often be restructured as if it were append-only.
+For example, creating a sequence of changelogs or deltas lets you see the history and evolution of a document.

+Of course, not all data can be structured like this but Appendable started from me observing that a decent chunk of my data _was_ written to an appending table and not mutating any existing data and that it avoided some performance issues, but the underlying database didn't take advantage of them.
+For example, with an append-only data file, Appendable doesn't have to worry about row locking.
+That means that there's no tail latency issues when querying and the database can be scaled horizontally with conventional CDNs.
+This isn't possible (well ok, it is but it's [very expensive](https://cloud.google.com/spanner)) with the usual set of databases.

+If you're not convinced, think of Appendable as more geared towards time-series datasets.
+Somewhat like a [kdb+](https://en.wikipedia.org/wiki/Kdb%2B) database but meant for applications instead of more specialized use cases.